Self-similar real trees defined as fixed-points and their geometric properties: Settings and preliminaries

 {\bf 3)} Another tree related to {\bf 2)} is given by $K=2$, $\cS=(\cS_1, \cS_2)\sim \text{Dirichlet}(2,1)$, $\cR\sim \text{Dirichlet}(1,1)$ independent of $\cS$, and for this case, one finds $\alpha=1/3$.
 The tree has not been considered explicitly, but it appears in \cite{legalcu, BrSu2013a} via one of its encoding processes.

-\noi{\bf Remark.} Recently, \citet{ReWi2016a} have also studied recursive constructions of continuum random trees and the corresponding geometries using fixed-points arguments.
-The decompositions they consider are different from ours, and amount to seeing the trees as a forest of rescaled copies of random tree grafted on some segment (a so-called (random) \emph{string of beads}) rather than on a copy of the tree itself.
+\noi \textsc{Remark}.
+Recently, \citet{ReWi2016a} have also studied recursive constructions of continuum random trees and the corresponding geometries using fixed points arguments.
+The decompositions they consider amount to seeing the trees as a forest of rescaled copies of random tree grafted on some segment (a so-called (random) \emph{string of beads}) rather than on a copy of the tree itself.
 They typically involve an infinite number of pieces.
-Technically, Rembart and Winkel use a variant of the contraction method relying on Wasserstein distances on (a slightly modified version of) $\mathbb K_\tf^{\GHP} \cap \mathbb T^\GH$ to verify uniqueness and attractiveness of fixed-points.
+Technically, Rembart and Winkel use a variant of the contraction method relying on Wasserstein distances on (a slightly modified version of) $\bbK_\tf^{\GHP} \cap \bbT^\GH$ to verify uniqueness and attractiveness of fixed points.
 While both approaches rely on recursive decompositions and contraction arguments, the results seem largely disjoint.
 In particular many of the examples our results cover do not seem easily amenable to a spinal decomposition (e.g.\ lamination of the disk), and conversely, many examples covered by the results in \cite{ReWi2016a} are not covered by our combinatorial decompositions.